Personalized Onboarding for SaaS: How to be Personal Without Being Creepy

 - Use a smiley photo of someone in your customer success department.
-You want to give the sense that your entire company culture oozes agreeableness, and a picture speaks a thousand words here.
+You want to give the sense that your entire company culture oozes agreeableness.

 - Greet your customer by their first name.
 It might seem like a small thing, but it goes a long way.

-- Briefly summarize the value your business is going to provide.
-If your marketing department has created a pithy, one-sentence description of your value proposition, now is a good time to use it.
+- Tip: If your marketing department has created a pithy, one-sentence description of your value proposition, now is a good time to use it.

 Putting all that together, this welcome screen from social media scheduling tool Kontentino has all the elements of great SaaS customer onboarding:

-To find out more about how Kontentino built their welcome screen, this case study is well worth a read.
+To find out more about how Kontentino built its welcome screen, this case study is well worth a read.

 Invest in excellent customer support